rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 # State and behaviour

-Imagine we had these user stories
+Imagine we had these user stories for a bank:

- - As a user I would like to be able to deposit money to my bank account
+ - As a customer I would like to deposit money in my account
- - As a user I would like to be able to withdraw money from my bank account
+ - As a customer I would like to withdraw money from my bank account
- - As a user I would like to be able to view my balance
+ - As a customer I would like to view my balance

 ```ruby
 $balance = 0